Blog disclosures are a part of running your website. You can’t get around using them as they are required by law.

 ARE THERE ANY OTHER BLOG DISCLOSURES OR POLICIES I NEED ON MY SITE?

 Actually, there are more blog disclosures you must have on your site.
-If you plan to work with any type of an ad network, you will also need a Privacy and Disclaimer policy.
+If you plan to work with any type of ad network, you will also need a Privacy and Disclaimer policy.

-Disclaimer Policy: A disclaimer policy shares information about the content you have on your site and what they may see on links you include directing them from your site.
+A disclaimer policy shares information about the content you have on your site and what they may see on links you include directing them from your site.
 It advises that the information you post is done in good faith and without intent to allude.

 When it comes to your site, you still have 100% control over what you want to say.
-But, there are some regulations you also must be aware of, so you are compliance with local laws.
+But, there are some regulations you also must be aware of, so you are complying with local laws.